Iron-Sparrow/PGAA/docs/Documentation.md

 > It was added in **2.0.0**.

 > [!WARNING]
 > FXAA requires Numpy to run.

 To check out the documentation for FXAA, see [FastApproximate.md](../docs/FastApproximate.md)

+### Jimenez's MLAA (Jimenez Morphological Anti-Aliasing)

+> [!NOTE]
+> It was added in **3.0.0**.

+> [!WARNING]
+> Jimenez's MLAA requires Numpy to run.

+> [!CAUTION]
+> It is not recommended to use Jimenez's MLAA in projects for it's simply the predecessor of SMAA, an thus is worse than SMAA.
+We recommend using SMAA instead for better results.

+To check out the documentation for Jimenez's MLAA, see [Jimenez.md](../docs/Jimenez.md).

 ### MLAA (Morphological Anti-Aliasing)